praveenpke/deep-learning-ai/README.md

 ## 💡 Example Use Cases

 ### 1️⃣ Simple Chat with OpenAI

+**Why we use this:** The foundation of any LLM application - direct interaction with AI models to generate responses.

+**When we use this:**
+- Building chatbots and conversational AI
+- Creating content generation systems
+- Implementing simple Q&A systems
+- Testing model responses and capabilities
+- Building applications that need direct AI interaction

 ```python
 from langchain_openai import ChatOpenAI
 from langchain.schema import HumanMessage, SystemMessage